The Discovery

 He jumped off to inspect any damage.
 One of the blades had bent.
 ‘It’s fine...hardly noticeable.’

 Theo scrambled to pick up the stone when his father called.
-As heavy footsteps were upon him, he stuffed the rock into his pocket along with his hands.
+As heavy footsteps approached him, he stuffed the rock into his pockets, along with his hands.

 ‘Theo!’
 His father shouted as he reached him.
 ‘Why have you stopped the plough?’

 ‘Get back to work!
 We only have today to finish this.
 The planting must start tomorrow.
 Stop wasting time.
-Ren would be almost done by now.’
-His father turned his back on Theo and headed back to where he worked on the other field scattering hay and filling water troughs for the cows and sheep.
+Ren would be done by now.’
+His father turned his back on Theo and returned to where he worked on the other field, scattering hay and filling water troughs for the cows and sheep.

-Later that evening, Theo wrapped the stone, now cold and lifeless, in an old tee shirt inside his wardrobe and drifted into a deep sleep.
+Later that evening, Theo wrapped the stone, now cold and lifeless, in an old T-shirt inside his wardrobe and drifted into a deep sleep.
 Visions of prosperity filled his dreams until he awoke and sat bolt upright.

 He heard a low-pitched drone.
 An intense light flickered from the gap under his wardrobe door.
 He spied wisps of smoke escaping under the door.
 ‘Geez, maybe this thing is dangerous.’
 He jumped out of bed, ready to flee when the door flew open, sucking him into a black swirling mist.
 He blacked out.

-As he glanced around, a dark shadow appeared gliding across the floor heading straight for him.
+As he glanced around, a dark shadow appeared, gliding across the floor heading straight for him.
 It rose and formed into a hooded entity dressed in a wide-sleeved dark robe.
-Theo felt the same heat he encountered when first approaching the stone as the entity floated toward him.
-The light that awoke him earlier surrounded its eerie appearance.
-Smoke trailed out of the sleeves and weaved in and around its skeletal fingers.
+Theo felt the same heat he encountered when he first approached the stone as the entity floated toward him and rose up in front of Theo.
+Smoke trailed out of its sleeves and weaved in and around its skeletal fingers.
 Its face was shrouded in shadow.

 Beads of sweat formed on his temples.
 His shaky voice rose and lowered as he spoke.
 ‘Wake up, Theo!
 This isn’t real.’
 He slapped his cheeks.
 A smell of old smoke and dust invaded his nose as the entity closed the gap between them.